stuartErnstsen/react-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+  - Props is an object of key/value data pairs accessible to a child component of another parent component.
+The props object with those key/value pairs is passed down by the parent

 2. How do you pass props from a parent to a child?
+  - In our return/render on our parent component, we attach a key/value pair within a specific JSX tag: "<Child myValue={this.state.myvalue} />"

 3. How do you access props from a class-based child component?
+  - Within the child class component we accept props into our constructor as and argument, then we invoke the super method passing in props "super(props);" within our constructor.
+This will ensure that this.props is available to our entire component as well as our constructor!
+    ```
+    class MyComp extends Component {
+      constructor(props){
+        super(props)
+      }
+      render(){
+        return (
+          <h1>{this.props.title}</h1>
+        )
+      }
+    }
+    ```

 4. How do you access props from a functional component?
+  - Within the functional component declaration we accept props in as an argument, after that, the props object is now available to use in the component with "props.myPropName"
+    ```
+    function MyComp(props){
+      return (
+          <h1>{props.title}</h1>
+      )
+    }
+    ```

 5. How do you bind a function to a parent component so that it can be passed to a child?
+ - this.function = this.function.bind(this) inside the constructor for a class component.

 ### Understand